osu-esdc/Arm-GNU-Toolchain-Setup/README.md

 # STM32-Setup_Guide
-This repo contains setup guides for Windows and Linux users who want to use STM32s using Vi/Vim
+This repo contains setup guides for Windows and Linux users who want to program and debug STM32s using Vi/Vim, OpenOCD, STLink, and the Arm GNU Toolchain.

 Base-level links you will need:
 [GNU Arm Toolchain](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads)  -> Download the relevant .zip folder (for Windows) OR .tar.xz folder (for Linux)